 In Sri Lanka today, as in many other developing countries, there is a growing urgency to come up with creative and sustainable solutions to tackle the twin pressures of infrastructure needs and the interests of communities who are affected by such projects, often losing their homes, land and livelihood in the process.

 Rapid industrialization has catapulted Colombo, Sri Lankass commercial capital, into an economic hub.
 However, this has also severely damaged the environment, especially the cityss peripheral areas abounding in factories.
 One of the worst victims of industrial wastewater pollution is the Lunawa Lake, south of Colombo.
 The lake straddles two adjoining Municipal Councils: Dehiwala-Mt.
 Lavinia and Moratuwa.
 Barely a decade ago, it was surrounded by a thriving fisheries industry.
 Continued discharge of waste water into its waters over the years played havoc, killing most of the fish.
 Moreover, the catchment area suffers from frequent flooding, due to an inadequate drainage system.

 ISBN Series Number:- Not available - ISBN: 978-92-1-132173-9 HS Number: HS/1204/09E Series Title:- Not available - Pages: 55 Year: 2010 Publisher: UN-HABITAT Co-Publisher :- Not available - Languages:

-Themes: Water Sanitation and Infrastructure, Risk and Disaster Management Countries: Asia & Pacific, Sri Lanka
+Themes: Water Sanitation and Infrastructure, Risk Reduction and Rehabilitation Countries: Asia & Pacific, Sri Lanka